verus-lang/verus/source/docs/internal/trait-implementation-notes.md

 ### `broadcast_forall`

-Currently no plan for handling trait bounds.
-Trait bounds are disallowed except for `Sized` bounds which are implicit everywhere.
+Currently trait bounds on `broadcast_forall` are disallowed except for `Sized` bounds which are implicit everywhere.

+The expectation is that handling trait bounds in `broadcast_forall` will require an SMT `trait` sort, an SMT predicate that types satisfy a trait bound, and SMT axioms for establishing that various types satisfy various trait bounds.

 ### `Sized`